-- Identification of SAP Evaluators SAP evaluators always have a photo identification card that is uniform (of one sort) and is issued only from Cal OES.
-The press release can include a picture of what this card looks like on the front.
-Please refrain from releasing the back side of the SAP ID card; if miscreants decide to duplicate this ID card for their own aims, they will not be aware of the second side, at least from the press release, and the resulting counterfeit ID card will be easier to spot.
+- Identification of SAP Evaluators SAP evaluators always have a photo identification card that is issued from Cal OES.
+The card may be a digital card that is on the evaluator's cellphone, or it may be a plastic ID card.
 Persons bearing ID cards of a different sort than these, or who don't have any ID card, and who assert that they are doing safety assessment are likely committing fraud, and need to be introduced to law enforcement.
 Their aim may be to scope out the property for theft later, or for some other purpose. - Free Service The work of SAP evaluators is always free to the public.
 If someone approaches a resident or business owner and wants to charge a fee for evaluating the building, they are committing fraud, and a phone call to law enforcement would be appropriate. - Meaning and purpose of the placards This can be released with pictures of what the official jurisdiction placards look like, and a simple explanation of what they mean. - Unsafe (red) placard This building is unsafe to enter or use, severe injury or death could result.
 Building is a collapse hazard, may be crushed by an adjacent building, or has a hazardous condition such as a toxic chemical release.
 The Unsafe placard is not a demolition order.
 Permission to enter can only be obtained from the Building Official.
 Building may or may not be repairable, consult with a licensed engineer or architect to determine next steps. - Restricted Use (yellow) placard Building can be used per the noted restrictions.
 Parts of the building may be usable, or the building can be entered briefly to obtain important possessions.
 Parts of the building might be hazardous and use of these sections may not be allowed.
 The building might also be usable in its entirety if certain restrictions are observed. - Inspected (green) placard The building has had a visual assessment by a building professional and appears to be usable as of the date and time of the assessment.
 Minor repairs may still be necessary.